The 3-position snatch is simply 3 snatches performed from 3 different starting positions consecutively.

 If performed bottom to top, the 3-position snatch helps primarily with rate of force development, more aggressive and complete extension at the top of the pull, and more aggressive pull under the bar.
 If performed from the top down, it can serve as more of a technique exercise that reinforces proper position in the pull at the hang position chosen.

 When using the 3-position snatch in a training program, it’s important to note the three starting positions.
-This can be used to work specifically on more powerful snatch extension and turnover, or as an exercise for lighter training days between heavier snatch and clean & jerk training sessions.
+As a primary snatch exercise, loading and volume can be prescribed essentially the same as snatch triples, although they’ll need to be slightly lighter for most lifters.
+It can also be used at lighter weights for technique work, or as an exercise for lighter training days between heavier snatch training sessions.

 Variations of the 3-position snatch include different hang positions, pauses in the hang position, or pauses in the receiving position.